-As an integrative family physician, I believe that the first opportunity you have to optimize your child’s health is in the preconception period.
+As a functional medicine physician, I believe that the first opportunity you have to optimize your child’s health is in the preconception period.

 By making meaningful changes in the 6-12 month period before you conceive, you can ensure that you are creating the best possible environment for a baby to grow and thrive.